shellbro/ansible-role-ssh-tunnel-client/README.md

 # ansible-role-autossh

-Ansible role for setting up autossh tunnel in Fedora and CentOS 7.
+Ansible role for setting up autossh tunnel in Fedora and CentOS.